xi-project/xi-netvisor/README.md

 ## Setup

-You must do following things to get all running:
+You must do the following things to get everything up and running:

 - Get your partner ID and key from Netvisor
 - Get access to Netvisor web management page (testing environment has its own management page)